 6. Prosecutorial Discretion: In some circumstances, the government attorney may exercise his or her discretion and close or terminate removal proceedings against an individual.
 The best practice is to request Prosecutorial Discretion in writing with evidence to the Department of Homeland Security.
-In some cases, a person will be eligible for work authorization even after a case is closed, but this depends on other applications on file.
+In some cases, a person will be eligible for work authorization even after a case is administratively closed, but this depends on other applications on file.
 It is important to note that under the current Trump Administration, this is not a realistic option at this time.

-8. U visas: Certain victims of crimes who are helpful in an investigation of the crime may apply for U visa status and obtain work authorization in the United States.
+7. U Visas: Certain victims of crimes who are helpful in an investigation of the crime may apply for U visa status and obtain work authorization in the United States.
 If the U visa is approved, removal proceedings can be terminated.
-In some circumstances, removal proceedings can be administratively closed while the U visa is pending.
 Learn more about U visas here.

-9. DACA: Certain individuals who were brought to the U.S. as children, attended school in the U.S. and have not been outside of the U.S. for too long can apply for DACA, or Deferred Action for Certain Childhood Arrivals.
+8. DACA: Certain individuals who were brought to the U.S. as children, attended school in the U.S. and have not been outside of the U.S. for too long can apply for DACA, or Deferred Action for Certain Childhood Arrivals.
 Note: This is a developing area of law.
 Trump attempted to terminate the DACA program in 2017, however, the US Supreme Court on June 18, 2020, held that Trump did not follow the proper procedures to terminate the program.
 The Trump Administration has stated it is working on properly terminating the program per the Supreme Court Decisions requirements.
-Before filing any DACA-related applications, any applicant should consult with an immigration lawyer to determine how and if Trump’s election will effect the application.
+Before filing any DACA-related applications, any applicant should consult with an immigration lawyer to determine the current state of law.
 Learn more about DACA here.

-14. Motions to Suppress: If an individual was detained by law enforcement or immigration in violation of constitutional due process, it might be possible to request the Immigration Court to suppress the evidence and to terminate Immigration Court proceedings.
+13. Motions to Suppress: If an individual was detained by law enforcement or immigration in violation of constitutional due process or applicable immigration regulations, it might be possible to request the Immigration Court to suppress the evidence and to terminate Immigration Court proceedings.